thabomayika/predicting_credit_card_approvals/README.md

 # Predicting Credit Card Approvals
-## This project is about predicting credit card approvals based on what the customer history and all postive and negative aspects the customer.
+## This project is about predicting credit card approvals based on what the customer history, customer details and all the aspects regarding the customer.